All Products

 1. Log on to the ACK console.
 In the left navigation pane, click Clusters.

-2. On the Clusters page, find the cluster you want and click its name.
+2. On the Clusters page, click the name of your cluster.
 In the left-side pane, choose Operations > Prometheus Monitoring.

-3. On the Prometheus monitoring page, click the GPU Monitoring tab, then click the GPUs - Cluster Dimension tab.
-The information on the cluster-level Monitoring Dashboard is described below.
-For more information, see Cluster dimension monitoring dashboard.
+3. On the Prometheus Monitoring page, click the GPU Monitoring tab, then click the GPUs - Cluster Dimension tab.
+The panels on the cluster-level dashboard show the following information.
+For the full panel reference, see Cluster dimension monitoring dashboard.
+If all three Jobs are running and GPU metrics appear for all three nodes, the cluster-level dashboard is working correctly.

 image